DOH-JPD2303/LinkageRefImp/README.md

 An exact match is one where the two fields are identical, and fuzzy matches allow some amount of pre-defined error between the two fields.
 For example, if you chose to block on exact DOB and a fuzzy match on last name, a John Doe born on 2/1/1980 would be in the same block as John Dove born 2/1/1980.

-As previously mentioned, our final product is a reference implementation.
+Our final product is a reference implementation.
 In a proper golden test, exact replication is expected.
 Here, we have a stochastic process with a model.
 Proving the whole system catches enough true links with few false positives is sufficient for now.